wzbillings/wzbillings/README.md

 * I'm currently a PhD student at the University of Georgia.
 I work on flu epidemiology and immunology, supervised by [Andreas Handel](https://andreashandel.com).
 * I'm a *computational epidemiologist*.
 My official degree name is incredibly long: "Epidemiology & Biostatistics with an emphasis in Data Analysis and Modeling".
-* Outside of work, I like reading, some video games, cooking/baking, and occasionally hiking.
+* Outside of work, I like reading, some video games, baking, and occasionally hiking.

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=wzbillings&theme=cobalt" alt="Top languages" />